Student Experience

 Project-based learning

-The Early Childhood Education program at Algonquin College requires students to plan activities for young children that will help develop their intellectual skills and behaviours as they learn their first lessons in life.
-These projects may focus on many things, including developing curriculum for learning activities, making safe and age-appropriate toys, drawing up daycare floor plans to ensure the environment is safe for children, creating projects to teach healthy eating and the importance of nutrition for young children, and much more.
+The Early Childhood Education program at Algonquin College requires students to plan activities for young children that will help develop their intellectual skills and behaviours as they learn their first life lessons.
+These projects may focus on various aspects, including developing curriculum for learning activities, creating safe and age-appropriate toys, designing daycare floor plans to ensure a safe environment for children, developing projects to teach healthy eating and the importance of nutrition for young children, and more.

 Professional Pay For Professional Work